 The three key metrics for evaluating social media performance – which you may be more familiar with from Facebook – also apply to Instagram: impressions, reach, and engagement.
 But how can they be used to amp up your social media strategy?

-- Impressions are defined as the total number of people who viewed a post, be it in their feeds, through a hashtag or location search, or through a recommendation.
+- Reach is defined as the total number of people who viewed a post, be it in their feeds, through a hashtag or location search, or through a recommendation.
 This metric points to your success – or growth opportunity – in promoting your content on Instagram.

 - Engagement is the sum of Instagram users’ interactions with your content: likes, comments, shares, and saves.
 Not only does it illustrate which posts get your audience excited – more importantly, it also allows you to build relationships with engaged users and nourish a positive brand image through meaningful responses.